 Representing clients accused of robbery in Orange County, Riverside County, and all Southern California courts, Randy Collins will use his years of criminal defense experience to find the defense that maximizes your chances of avoiding a serious felony conviction.

 When you are facing a serious felony charge, nothing is more important than being represented by an aggressive criminal defense attorney who has earned the respect of judges and prosecutors.
-To discuss your defense options with an Orange County robbery lawyer who was named one of Orange County’s Top Criminal Defense Attorneys, call The Law Offices of Randy Collins at (888) 250-2865 to get help today.
+To discuss your defense options with an Orange County robbery attorney who was named one of Orange County’s Top Criminal Defense Attorneys, call The Law Offices of Randy Collins at (888) 250-2865 to get help today.

 Call us at (888) 888-250-2865 or submit the following form to find out what options you have to defend your case.
 All submissions are confidential and reviews will be provided by a Law Offices of Randy Collins defense attorney.